karma-runner/karma/docs/config/01-configuration-file.md

 If true, Karma runs the tests inside an iFrame.
 If false, Karma runs the tests in a new window.
 Some tests may not run in an iFrame and may need a new window to run.

+## client.runInParent
+**Type:** Boolean

+**Default:** `false`

+**Description:** Run the tests on the same window as the client, without using iframe or a new window

+If true, Karma runs the tests inside the original window without using iframe.
+It will load the test scripts dynamically.

 ## client.captureConsole
 **Type:** Boolean